THE ROUTE TO THE VINEYARD

 HRH Prince Philip, Duke of Edinburgh in a friendly match with Alfonso and friends in 1968.

-After the disastrous agrarian reforms imposed by the government, beginning in 1962, Don Alfonso was effectively forced to sell most of the property.
-Consequently, the vast estate was drastically subdivided among a number of buyers, with some of the vineyard parcels sold to other traditional Chilean wineries.
-This did at least mean that the family was able to retain their home as well as twenty-five key hectares of land, including Don Alfonso’s polo field.
-Tragically, the much-reduced family estate made no wine for the next three decades, despite its obvious potential.
+After the agrarian reforms set by the government, beginning in 1962, Don Alfonso sold most of the property.
+Consequently, the estate was subdivided among a number of buyers, but the family was able to retain their home as well as twenty-five key hectares of land, including Don Alfonso’s polo field.

 A 1953 map of the Viña San José de Tocornal estate after it had been bought by Alfonso Chadwick.
 The coloured section of the map is the vineyard today.